Home » Blog » How To Install Hardwood Flooring In A Bathroom

 Preventing water damage is key to maintaining the longevity of your hardwood flooring in a bathroom.
 To avoid water damage, it is essential to address any leaks or plumbing issues promptly.
 Use mats or rugs in areas of the bathroom where water is frequently present, such as near the sink or bathtub.
 Wipe up any spills or splashes immediately to prevent water from pooling on the hardwood surface.
 Additionally, ensure proper ventilation in the bathroom to reduce humidity levels, as excess moisture can lead to warping or cupping of the hardwood.

-See also How To Sand And Refinish Hardwood Floors
+See also How To Install Hardwood Flooring In A Curved Room

 Repairing and replacing damaged boards